Use a job application follow-up to your advantage

 Remember that the company may be hiring for several positions, especially if it's a larger business, so start by stating the exact position you're applying for.

-In the body, you'll want to express your continued interest and request to confirm that they've received your application.
+In the body, you'll want to express your continued interest and confirm whether they've received your application.
 Finally, ask when you can expect to hear from them regarding next steps.

 Don't feel the need to apologise for chasing them – you're merely showing your enthusiasm for the role and asking valid questions.
 Conversely, don't put pressure on them or criticise the delay – it won't help your case!